pyGCodeDecode API Reference¶

 Arguments:

-- (int) last found index for optimizing searchkeep_position
+- last_index- (int) last found index for optimizing search

 Returns:

-- (segment) the segment which defines movement at that point in timelast_index
+- segment- (segment) the segment which defines movement at that point in time

-- (int) last index where something was found, search speed optimization possible
+- last_index- (int) last index where something was found, search speed optimization possible

 generate_planner_blocks¶